jayp1206/CoolerGuy/README.md

 #### System Cryptography ✔
 - Force strong key protection for user keys stored on the computer: User must enter a password each time they use a key ✔
 - Use FIPS compliant algorithms for encryption, hashing, and signing: Enabled ✔
+-

 #### System Objects ✔
 - Require case insensitivity for non-Windows subsystems: Enabled ✔
+- Strengthen default permissions of internal system objects: Enabled

 ### User Account Control (Configure User Account Control?) ✔
 - Admin Approval Mode for the Built-in Administrator account: Enabled ✔
 - Allow UIAccess applications to prompt for elevation without using the secure desktop: Disabled ✔
 - Behavior of the elevation prompt for administrators in Admin Approval Mode: Prompt for consent on the secure desktop ✔
-- Behavior of the elevation prompt for standard users: Prompt for credentials on the secure desktop ✔
 - Detect application installations and prompt for elevation: Enabled ✔
 - Only elevate executables that are signed and validated: Enabled ✔
 - Only elevate UIAccess applications that are installed in secure locations: Enabled ✔
 - Run all administrators in Admin Approval Mode: Enabled ✔
 - Switch to the secure desktop when prompting for elevation: Enabled ✔
+- Behavior of the elevation prompt for standard users: Automatically deny elevation requests
+- Virtualize file and registry write failures to per-user locations: Enabled

 ## (Configure Windows Defender Firewall?)